SamarjitDebnath/IntelligentQueryEngine/README.md

 1. **Natural Language to SQL**: Users can ask questions in plain English, and the engine generates accurate SQL queries to fetch results from MySQL.
 2. **Semantic Search**: Find relevant information using vector-based similarity searches stored in ChromaDB.
 3. **Dynamic Context Management**: Adapts to user queries with contextual understanding powered by Google Gemini and Hugging Face embeddings.
-4. **Scalability**: Designed to handle large datasets and complex queries with ease.
+4. **Scalability**: Designed to handle large datasets and complex queries easily.
 5. **Modular Design**: Extensible architecture for integrating additional AI models or database systems.

 ## ⚙️ System Flow Chart